OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-20.md

 ## Numbers 20:25

-Take Aaron and his son Eleazar and bring them up Mount Hor.
+Bring Aaron and his son Eleazar up the slopes of Mount Hor.

 ## Numbers 20:26